 This is one of Victoria's premier attractions, and Canada's most visited museum, dedicated to teaching about the land and people of coastal British Columbia.
 The Natural History gallery presents BC's coastal and rainforest ecosystems from the ice age to the present, the Modern History gallery features a real frontier town and the excellent First People's gallery houses native art and artifacts including an authentic longhouse.
 The IMAX theatre shows National Geographic films.

-Closed for renovations until early spring 2011.
 Located at the heart of the University of Victoria's campus, this museum houses two collections.
-The Maltwood Collection is an internationally renowned selection of decorative arts from the Arts and Crafts movement.
+UVic Legacy Art Galleries is an internationally renowned selection of decorative arts from the Arts and Crafts movement.
 The University Collection features contemporary Western Canadian art in a variety of media.

 If you happen to be in Victoria during one of its rainy spells, this is the ideal attraction to visit.
 Spend a couple of hours examining dozens of tiny exhibits depicting scenes from all over the globe.
 You'll visit the Great Canadian Railway, European castles, Olde London Towne of 1670, outer space, the Canadian frontier, and the Swiss Family Robinson tree house.
 There's also an array of intricately decorated dollhouses, and the world's smallest operational sawmill.
 Imagine how much space these exhibits would require if they were life-size!